CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 ## Sent inmail messages to possible mentors
 Use the Mentor Solicitation Email template as a starting point for the message you'll send to mentors.

+## Follow-up with interested mentors
+If a developer expresses interest in a reply but they do not complete the Mentor Signup Form, contact the developer again.